-This is also useful for customer retention purposes too.
+This is also useful for customer retention purposes and attracting future customers.
 We all know trying to win over a new customer is much more difficult than retaining a current one.
 With just a little effort and a short response to positive feedback, you greatly increase your customer retention chances and make people feel wanted and valued.

 This in turn means that by not engaging and ignoring your positive reviews, you could have the opposite effect, making the customer feel neglected and more likely to turn to one of your competitors who does care about them.

 3. It can increase your visibility in search engines

 By responding to reviews you’re telling search engines that you’re an organization that likes to engage with its customers, and those that engage tend to provide better customer service overall.